-- A. He did not simply sympathize or empathize.
+A. He did not simply sympathize or empathize.
 He did something about death!
 You know what John 11 is about.
 The main story is that it is a preview of the great resurrection that is to come.
 As you hold to Jesus; you will not die, but you will live!
-He is the resurrection and the life, and even now through faith in Christ you have crossed over from death to life (Jn 5)! - B. But the impetus behind that fantastic miracle when Jesus cried out in a loud voice, "Lazarus, come out," and the dead man rose from his grave...that miracle was driven by our Lord's impulse to know your fear; to carry your burden; to share your tears; to face your death; and to conquer your enemy.
+He is the resurrection and the life,

+- and even now through faith in Christ you have crossed over from death to life (Jn 5)! - B. But the impetus behind that fantastic miracle when Jesus cried out in a loud voice, "Lazarus, come out," and the dead man rose from his grave...that miracle was driven by our Lord's impulse to know your fear; to carry your burden; to share your tears; to face your death; and to conquer your enemy.
 Jesus possessed an angry love that would not permit sin, death, and the devil to destroy you.
 Whatever threatens your hope; thank God that in the greatest love, Jesus' anger moved Him to save you.
 He said in effect, "Don't tread on my child!
 Don't you dare...I have come to save him...I have come to save her.
-They are mine and not even death has the power to take them out of my hands!" - C. And now as a new Saint Paul's...we have work to do...there are so many people who have given up hope and are going through life just waiting for disaster, but the Lord says in Romans 12, "Let love be genuine.
+They are mine and not even death has the power to take them out of my hands!" - C. And now as the people of God at Mt.
+Olive Lutheran Church, Pasadena with a new pastor in Rev. Mark Jasa and as my people at Saint Paul's Lutheran Church of Irvine, with myself and Assistant Pastor, Rev. Dr. Steve Mueller as we enter -- this month -- into our 4th year as a re-start congregation...we have work to do!
+There are so many people who have given up hope and are going through life just waiting for disaster, but the Lord says in Romans 12, "Let love be genuine.
 Abhor what is evil; hold fast to what is good.
 Love one another with brotherly affection.
 Outdo one another in showing honor.
 Do not be slothful in zeal, be fervent in spirit, serve the Lord.
 Rejoice in hope, be patient in tribulation, be constant in prayer.
 Contribute to the needs of the saints and seek to show hospitality.
 Bless those who persecute you; bless and do not curse them.
-Rejoice with those who rejoice, weep with those who weep." (vv 9-15) Let us be deeply moved and greatly troubled enough so that we share Jesus and the power of His death and resurrection!
+Rejoice with those who rejoice, weep with those who weep." (vv 9-15) Let us be deeply moved and greatly troubled enough so that we share Jesus and the power of His death and resurrection as the forgiven people of God!